martinfleichman/NeuralNetworks/models/readme.txt

-This folder cointains all created models in our project
+This folder cointains all created models in our project.
+You have to uncompress files before to use it